 When comparing numbers for both options, include the mortgage insurance payments that will be required in each scenario.

-edit What is a conventional loan?
+What is a Conventional Loan?

-edit What is an FHA loan?
+What is an FHA Loan?

 Conventional loans do not require any upfront mortgage insurance payment.
 However, ongoing mortgage insurance is required for conventional loans where the borrower has made a down payment of less than 20%.

-Some condominium complexes and non-owner investment properties do not allow FHA financing so a conventional mortgage may be the only option when buying such real estate; there are no such restrictions with conventional mortgages.
+Some condominium complexes and non-owner investment properties do not allow FHA financing, so a conventional mortgage may be the only option when buying such real estate; there are no such restrictions with conventional mortgages.

 Lenders for FHA loans are more willing to look at the overall credit picture, rather than just the credit score alone.
 They require a much lower down payment, and have no minimum credit score requirement.
 They are a good choice for those with less-than-perfect credit scores, borrowers with moderate debt-to-income ratios, and those who do not have much money for down payments.

-After the 2008 financial crises, FHA loans have risen to a larger percentage of over all mortgage issuance.
+After the 2008 financial crises, FHA loans have risen to a larger percentage of overall mortgage issuance.